Xilinx/PYNQ/docs/source/pynq_sd_card.rst

         cd <PYNQ repository>

-  3. (optionally) Depending on your Virtual Box configurations, you may need to run the following command first; it may help you get better screen resolution for your Ubuntu VM.
+  3. (optional) Depending on your Virtual Box configurations, you may need to run the following command first; it may help you get better screen resolution for your Ubuntu VM.